Tempo logotype

 • Pre-built SPM – teams adopt portfolio governance through the Tempo SPM suite instead of building it.

-• Jira-native architecture means portfolios, capacity, and financials reflect real delivery data, not duplicated records.
+• Jira-native architecture means portfolios, capacity, and financials reflect real delivery data, not duplicated records – with Structure PPM scaling to tens of thousands of issues per structure across unlimited structures.

-• Financial governance depth: Tempo Financial Manager and Tempo Timesheets support CapEx/OpEx, labor costs, and budget vs. actuals.
+• Financial governance depth: Tempo Financial Manager and Tempo Timesheets support CapEx/OpEx, labor costs, budget vs. actuals, revenue and cost forecasting, and project and portfolio profitability.

-• Enterprise trust signals: SOC 2 Type 2 and ISO 27001/27701, with GDPR and CCPA covered via standard DPA, with Fortune 500 trust.
+• Enterprise trust signals: SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA, with Fortune 500 trust.
 (These certifications apply to Tempo Cloud; Tempo Data Center has a separate compliance posture.)

 Ideal customer for each tool